saddamarbaa/Youtube-clone-app-react-vite-typescript/README.md

 - **User Authentication**: Secure user sign-up and login functionality via **OAuth** (Google).
 - **Video Streaming**: High-quality video playback with controls like play, pause, seek, and volume adjustments.
 - **Live Search with Auto-Suggest & Debouncing**: Instant video search with real-time suggestions and optimized performance using debouncing.
+- **Dark/Light Mode**: Toggle between dark and light mode for a more customized viewing experience based on user preference.
 - **Category-Based Filters**: Easily filter videos by categories like **AI**, **Coding**, **News**, **Music**, **Sport**, **Development**, and more.
 - **Personalized Recommendations**: Personalized video recommendations based on user interactions.
 - **Responsive Design**: Fully responsive UI optimized for both desktop and mobile devices, ensuring a seamless experience across platforms.